- Describe uses of biotechnology in medicine

 Genetic Diagnosis and Gene Therapy

 The process of testing for suspected genetic defects before administering treatment is called genetic diagnosis by genetic testing.
 In some cases in which a genetic disease is present in an individual’s family, family members may be advised to undergo genetic testing.
-For example, mutations in the BRCA genes may increase the likelihood of developing breast and ovarian cancers in women and some other cancers in women and men.
-A woman with breast cancer can be screened for these mutations.
-If one of the high-risk mutations is found, her female relatives may also wish to be screened for that particular mutation, or simply be more vigilant for the occurrence of cancers.
+For example, mutations in the BRCA genes may increase the likelihood of developing breast, ovarian, and some other cancers.
+A person with breast cancer can be screened for these mutations.
+If one of the high-risk mutations is found, relatives may also wish to be screened for that particular mutation, or simply be more vigilant for the occurrence of cancers.
 Genetic testing is also offered for fetuses (or embryos with in vitro fertilization) to determine the presence or absence of disease-causing genes in families with specific debilitating diseases.

 Concept in Action